 - The info or site contains typos or questionable grammar or syntax

-Loyal Ovulator, it’s worth getting the right cup.
+It’s worth getting the right cup - both on ethical, safety and financial levels.
 We’ve put a heck of a lot of research into finding our amazing US manufacturer for our Wā Cup.

-We’ve sampled cups from over the globe to end up here, taking us through 15 design iterations and countless cycles!
+We’ve sampled cups from over the globe to end up here, taking us through multiple cup designs and countless periods!
 Do it once, do it right and experience how much a good cup can revolutionise your life.